Inbound Number Lists

 1. Create a Number List

-Set up a number list to allow or reject calls based on full number or prefix matches.
+Set up a Number List to allow or reject calls based on full number or prefix matches.

 1. Create a Number List